Good Programmers Always Be Refactoring | HackerNoon

 A Refactoring Mindset

-Na na na na na na na na na na na na

-🧹 Remove Duplication — Collapse copy and pasted logic into a single function.
+🧹 Remove Duplication— I-collapse ang kopya at ipasok ang logic sa isang single function.

-🧰 Extract Shared Utility or Library — Move common logic out of per-service implementations.
-Normalize integrations (e.g., all services use the same auth client).
+🧰 Extract Shared Utility or Library— I-move common logic out ng per-service implementations.
+Normalize integrations (e.g., ang lahat ng mga serbisyo ay gumagamit ng parehong auth client).

-makolinhotAdd Common InfrastructurePenza ya Penza ya Penza ya Penza ya Penza ya Penza ya Penza ya Penza ya Penza ya Penza ya Pisa ya Pisa ya Pisa ya Pisa ya Pisa ya Pisa ya Pisa ya Pisa ya Pisa ya Pisa ya Pisa

-⚙️ Make Code More TestablePamba la Pamba la Pamba la Pamba la Pamba la Pamba la Pamba la Pamba la Pamba la Pamba la Pamba la Pamba la Pamba la Pamba la Pamba
+🧱 Add Common Infrastructure— Ipasok ang observability (logging, tracing, metrics).
+Centralize ang paghahatid ng error o retries.

+⚙️ Make Code More TestableI-extract ang mga interfaces para sa dependencies ay maaaring maging mocked o stubbed.

 The 20%